Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Introduction

-The remainder of the paper is organized as follows.
-In Section~\ref{sec:privacy_model}, we describe the proposed LIP notion and its relationship with other existing privacy notions.
+The remainder of the paper is organized as follows: In Section~\ref{sec:privacy_model}, we introduce the proposed LIP notion and its relationship with other existing privacy notions.
 In Section~\ref{sec:model}, we introduce the system model and problem formulation.
-In Section~\ref{tradeoff}, we derive the utility-privacy tradeoff under different models including MIMO model, model with uncertain prior and comparison with LDP model, and then we discuss applications of these models.
-In Section \ref{sec:hidden}, the model with private latent variable is presented.
-In Section~\ref{sec:sim}, we present the simulation results and compare utility-privacy tradeoffs for a variety of data sets and applications.
+In Section~\ref{tradeoff}, we derive the utility-privacy tradeoff, including model with a fixed prior, model with an uncertain prior.
+Under each model, encoding based mechanisms are studied.
+Then, we compare with LDP based model.
+Finally, we discuss the applications of these models, including weighted summation and histogram estimation.
+In Section~\ref{sec:sim}, we present the simulation results and compare the utility-privacy tradeoffs provided by different mechanisms under different data domain, data prior, data correlations with different datasets.
 In Section~\ref{sec:con}, we offer concluding remarks.